ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/project/codebook.md

 Transformations
 ==========
 The transformations of raw data to tidy data set is captured in [README.md](https://github.com/ambikasam/coursera/blob/master/data-analysis/03-getting-and-cleaning-data/project/README.md) file, under section "Script > The flow of the script".
 Please refer to this.
 Also, [run_analysis.R](https://github.com/ambikasam/coursera/blob/master/data-analysis/03-getting-and-cleaning-data/project/run_analysis.R) is the script which tranforms the raw data (test and train data sets) to the final tiday data set.
+After processing this file, there will be a new file generated called "final.txt".
+This file will contain the final tidy data set.